swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

         maxReplacements: Int = .max
     ) -> Self where Replacement.Element == Element

-    /// Returns a new collection in which all matches for the regex
-    /// are replaced, using the given closure to create the regex.
-    ///
-    /// - Parameters:
-    ///   - replacement: The new elements to add to the collection in place of
-    ///     each match for the regex, using `content` to create the regex.
-    ///   - subrange: The range in the collection in which to search for
-    ///     the regex.
-    ///   - maxReplacements: A number specifying how many occurrences of
-    ///     the regex to replace.
-    ///   - content: A closure that returns the collection to search for
-    ///     and replace.
-    /// - Returns: A new collection in which all matches for regex in `subrange`
-    ///   are replaced by `replacement`, using `content` to create the regex.
-    public func replacing<Replacement: Collection>(
-        with replacement: Replacement,
-        subrange: Range<Index>,
-        maxReplacements: Int = .max,
-        @RegexComponentBuilder content: () -> some RegexComponent
-    ) -> Self where Replacement.Element == Element

     /// Returns a new collection in which all occurrences of a sequence matching
     /// the given regex are replaced by another collection.
     /// - Parameters: